 Patterns of medication prescription by dementia diagnosis in Australian nursing home residents: a cross-sectional study

-Liu E, Dyer SM, Whitehead C, Kouladjian O’Donnell L, Gnanamanickam ES, Harrison SL, Milte R, Crotty M. (2018) Journal of Pharmacy Practice (In press).
+Liu E, Dyer SM, Whitehead C, Kouladjian O’Donnell L, Gnanamanickam ES, Harrison SL, Milte R, Crotty M. (2018) Journal of Pharmacy Practice of.

 Taste, choice and timing: investigating resident and carer preferences for meals in aged care homes